Characterizing and Tuning Exceptional Points Using Newton Polygons: The Newton Polygon Method

 We consider a system at an EP described by the Hamiltonian $H_0(t_1,t_2,...)$, where $t_1,t_2,...$ are system-dependent parameters.
 If a perturbation of the form $\epsilon H_1(t_1,t_2,...)$ is now added, one can write the eigenvalues of the perturbed Hamiltonian $H(\epsilon)=H_0+\epsilon H_1$ as a Puiseux series in $\epsilon$.

-Note that, to leading order, they have the form $\omega\sim\epsilon^{1/N}$ where $N$ is the order of the EP (see Supplementary Information~\cite{supplement} for a detailed discussion).
+To leading order, they have the form $\omega\sim\epsilon^{1/N}$ where $N$ is the order of the EP (see Supplementary Information~\cite{supplement} for a detailed discussion).
+Note that in case of multiple EPs, we can write a different expansion for each EP, absorbing the zeroth order term in each of them.
 The Newton polygon method gives us an algorithmic way of determining the order of an EP by evaluating the power of the leading order term in the eigenvalue expansion starting from the characteristic equation.
 This can be done though the following steps:

 \begin{enumerate} \item Given a characteristic equation $p(\omega,\epsilon)=\det{H-\omega\mathbb{I}}=0$, write $p(\omega,\epsilon)$ in the form $\sum_{m,n}a_{mn}(t_1,t_2,...) \omega^m \epsilon^n $. \item For each term of the form $a_{mn} \omega^m \epsilon^n$ in the polynomial, plot a point $(m,n)$ in $\mathbb{R}^2$.
 The smallest convex shape that contains all the points plotted is called the Newton polygon. \item Select a segment of the Newton polygon such that all plotted points are either on, above or to the right of it.
 The negative of the slope of this line-segment gives us the lowest order dependence of $\omega$ on $\epsilon$. \end{enumerate}